 Under Alternative B3, NOAA Fisheries would prohibit the commercial and recreational retention of scalloped hammerhead sharks in U.S. waters of the Atlantic Ocean, including the Gulf of Mexico and Caribbean Sea.
 This alternative is similar to Alternative B2, except it is not exclusive to the U.S. Caribbean region.
 Neutral to minor beneficial ecological impacts are expected under Alternative B3.
 While prohibiting the retention of scalloped hammerhead sharks could result in fishing effort shifting towards other similar LCS shark species, the effort shift is likely to be small because scalloped hammerhead sharks are not often targeted in commercial and recreational shark fisheries when compared to other species caught in relevant fisheries.
-However, due to the difficulty in differentiating between the various species of LCS hammerhead sharks (i.e., great, smooth, and scalloped hammerhead sharks), there may be continued mortality from fishermen bringing hammerhead sharks on board to identify the species (increasing the likelihood of post-release mortality) or unintentionally retaining a scalloped hammerhead shark due to misidentification.
+However, due to the difficulty in differentiating between the various species of LCS hammerhead sharks (i.e., great, smooth, and scalloped hammerhead sharks), there may be continued mortality from fishermen bringing hammerhead sharks on board to identify the species (increasing the likelihood of post-release mortality) or unintentionally retaining a scalloped hammerhead shark that is part of the threatened Central and Southwest Atlantic DPS stock due to misidentification.